vinstar4/Cucumber-BDD-Test-Structure-version-1/README.md

 ### How to Run

 1. Import project as Maven project
-2. Run `TestRunner.java` as JUnit test
+2. Run .feature file as Cucumber feature